sgtmariebiscuit/Blackboard-scraper/README.md

 # Blackboard-scraper

-## This project was created to assist students struggling with data usuage and to increase efficiency in submitting/downloading assignments
+## This project was created to assist students struggling with data usage and to increase efficiency in submitting/downloading assignments
 *Currently only works for documents that are in pdf format

 ## Installation